Rgarlay/Visa_Prediction/README.md

 conda activate venv/
 pip install -r path_to_txt_file/req.txt
 ```
-3. Run the code to train the model
+3. Run the code to train the model.

 NOTE: Change all pre defined local paths to the paths in your local environment.

 ```